 If you are dissatisfied with the books for any reason you can return them for a refund within 5 days*, providing they are returned in pristine condition (*except for books signed with a specifically personal message, because these cannot be resold).
 For more information refer to Refunds & Returns.
 To date, thousands of books have been sold and none have ever been returned for a refund.

-What do other people think of the 'A Million Acre Masterpiece' & 'Life as an Australian Horseman' books?
+What do other people think of these photographs and books?

 Hundreds of people of all ages, in all walks of life and locations around Australia and overseas have sent me comments, explaining what they think of these outback books.
 You can read some of these comments from Australian and overseas buyers on the Testimonials page.
 You might see a comment by someone you know.
 If you have a book, please don't forget to let me know what you think too.